Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Quantitative Research

 Quantitative research employs a systematic approach to gathering and analyzing numerical data to explain, project, or manage circumstances.
 It relies on objective evaluations and statistical techniques to test hypotheses, identify trends and connections, and extend conclusions to broader populations.
 The purpose of quantitative research is to assess the relationship between variables.
-The quantitative research method is used in the fields of psychology, management, economics, marketing, and healthcare.

 The elements of Quantitative Research Papers for Communication Students are: